cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 # Deploying a Sails.js Application

+## Introduction
 [Sails.js] is real time [Node.js] MVC framework, designed to mimic pattern of frameworks like [Ruby on Rails].

-## The Example App Explained

-### Get the App
-First, let's clone the example code from Github.
+It allows you to easily create applications with Node.js using the Model-View-Controller pattern to organize your code so that it is easier to maintain.

+## Prerequisites
+If you are new to Sails.js, first, check out the [Sails getting started page] for more info on how to install Sails.

+cloudControl supports running Sails.js applications through the Node.js buildpack.
+Before we get started, you need to get access to the sample app code in Github.

+To make a clone of the Sails.js application from the repository, execute the following commands using bash:

 ~~~bash
 $ git clone https://github.com/cloudControl/nodejs-sails-example-app.git
 $ cd nodejs-sails-example-app
 ~~~

 The code from the example repository is ready to be deployed.
-Let's still go through the different files and their purpose real quick.

-### Dependency Tracking
+### Dependency Tracking Using NPM
+The next step is to declare app dependencies.
+Dependencies are tracked using [npm] and specified in a `package.json`-file in your project's root directory.
+Modify the dependencies section of the package.json file as shown below:

 [npm] depedencies
 `package.json`: